- Home ►

 Contact VCOSS at firstname.lastname@example.org

-In the lead up to the 2010 state election VCOSS called on all parties to commit to making Victoria a fairer community and aimed to make social justice a key policy agenda for whoever form government.
+In the lead up to the 2014 state election VCOSS has called on all parties to commit to creating a Victoria without poverty, and aims to make social justice a key policy agenda for whoever forms government.

-The VCOSS State Election Platform: Cause, Not Consequence, was our signature document from the time and outlined our priorities for the 2010 campaign.
+The VCOSS State Election Platform: Victoria without Poverty, is our signature document and outlines our priorities for the 2014 campaign.

 This State Election Platform spells out the immediate priorities and a full vision for the 2014 Victorian election.
 Victorians want to eliminate poverty and disadvantage.
 We’ve created a plan all sides of politics can follow to improve the lives of all Victorians and build a Victoria without poverty…More